ceriph/solusek/README.md

 * Allow modifiers to be 'functions' that get applied - custom DSL?
 * Calculate attack damage
   * Weapons need a 'base' die and stat modifier function
-* Add image upload for characters
+* Add image upload for characters OR do artwork myself
+* Create an interactive version of the map
+* Add a monster creator
+* Change 'movement' to 'speed'?
+* Migrate page content into firebase
+  * Rules
+  * DM